YunxinLi/LingCloud/README.md

 ## :fire: News

+[07.02] The online demo is no longer open for testing.
+We will continually provide the newest local demo with powerful LMEye variant.

 [06.24] An online demo of LMEye(IPN-Bloomz-7b1): http://model.hitwds.cn:7080/.

 [06.12] We release more diverse and high-quality Multimodal Instruction-following Data (V2), termed LMEyeMID, Please see here https://huggingface.co/datasets/YunxinLi/Multimodal_Insturction_Data_V2.